18F/Modular-Contracting-And-Agile-Development/_projects/ak-medicaid.md

 ## Read More

-Read more about our work with the State of Alaska on the 18F blog (Coming soon).
+Read more about our work with the State of Alaska on the [18F blog](https://18f.gsa.gov/2017/09/12/how-alaska-is-using-transparency/).